 NEVER leave children alone in a vehicle.
 Leaving unattended children in a vehicle is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Don't leave the key in the ignition.
+Do not leave the Key Fob in the ignition.
 A child could operate power windows, other controls, or move the vehicle

 An unlocked car is an invitation to thieves.
-Always remove the key from the ignition and lock all doors when leaving the vehicle unattended.
+Always remove the Key Fob from the ignition and lock all doors when leaving the vehicle unattended.